melchua/GratefulGrasshopper/README.md

 Authentication: Amplify JS client library (link up with Cognito) https://aws-amplify.github.io/docs/js/authentication
 \*\* Look to keep clean separations from presentation logic and business logic in your code.
+This shoud work for both iOS and Android.

 ### Backend Technology Requirements